squeak-today/squeak/README.md

     "date_created": "2024-03-20",
     "title": "A Very Cool Title",
     "preview_text": "A preview of the content...",
-    "content": "The story content in MDX format..."
+    "content": "The story content in MDX format...", "pages": 10
 }
 ```